Deepakkumar2387/SpendSense---The-Ai-Expense-Tracker-/README.md

-# 💸 ProjectSpendSense – AI Expense Tracker
+# 💸 SpendSense – AI Expense Tracker

 > An intelligent **personal finance management** web app powered by **Next.js, React, Clerk, and ArcJet**.
 Track expenses, manage accounts, and gain AI-driven insights — all in one place.